 You know that for the best tasting espresso, it’s important to use freshly roasted beans and grind them just before brewing.
-However, the quality of the grind is just as important as freshness and so having on of the Best Coffee Grinder comes up as an important aspect.
+However, the quality of the grind is just as important as freshness and so having one of the Best Coffee Grinder comes up as an important aspect.
 If you have tried using an inexpensive blade grinder, you know that the grind is not uniform.
 You may find that half of the coffee is ground to a powder but there are still lots of big chunks and maybe even a few whole beans!
 Blade grinders also cause friction that tends to heat the coffee during grinding, which can cause the flavor to deteriorate.

 No matter how you brew your coffee, it’s always better to use a burr grinder.
 These machines grind more evenly so that all of the grounds are approximately the same size with very little dust (or “fines” as they’re known.)

 There are two types of burr grinders: Conical and Flat.
 Flat grinders grind the beans between two grooved wheels while conical grinders used grooved metal cones.
-Both are better than blade grinders, but conical burrs are generally preferred over disc.
+Both are better than blade grinders, but conical burrs are generally preferred over flat.
 They grind more slowly, avoiding excess heat and noise.
 They also tend to produce a more even, reliable grind.

-In defence of disc burrs, they usually cost much less than conical burrs and they are a definite step up from blades.
-One of the grinders in this review uses disc burrs; the rest are conical.
+Both the flat burr as well as conical burr grinders are a definite step up from blades.
+One of the grinders in this review uses flat burrs; the rest are conical.
 Before buying a grinder, we would like you to have a glance on our Buying Guide for Coffee Grinder so that you get more closer to purchase the best option.

 The 5 Best Coffee Grinder Picks for the Home Barista’s

 Here are our 5 of our favorite grinders for the home espresso maker.
 Hopefully you will find the one that is just right for you.